 One of the most interesting nutritional aspects of goji berries is that they have all 9 essential amino acids, which is unusual for plant-based food, let alone a berry.

-They’re also great sources of vitamin C and A, zinc and iron.
+They’re also great sources of vitamins C and A, zinc and iron.
 As with most plants, they have a good amount of fiber in them and a whole array of antioxidants.

 In ancient Chinese medicine, most remedies are linked to organs or specific body parts.
 Goji berries are thought to be good for treating issues with your kidney or liver, as well as your eyes.